pjmnoble/VetText/README.md

 # VetText
-Repository for the VetText veterinary text mining
+Repository for the VetText veterinary text mining forum